Last Update: August 2023

 Traveling to Thailand?
 Quick-check the up-to-date entry requirements

 Mae Hong Son is also nicknamed “The City of Three Mists“.
 Kind of mysteriously cool right?!
-It’s because of the fog from evaporating rain during rainy season, the dewy mist in winter and the smoke from field fires in the summer.
+It’s because of 1.
+The fog from evaporating rain during rain season, 2. the dewy mist in winter and 3. the smoke from field fires in the summer.
 I guess the latter isn’t so cool after all.

-With hardly 10,000 residents this is but a small town.
-The serenity of the surrounding mountains and the loads of possible activities make Mae Hong Son an incredible destination.
-However, you won’t find nearly as many tourists here as in neighboring Pai.
+With hardly 10,000 residents Mae Hong Son is just a small town.
+Actually the whole province with the same name is not very densely populated.
+The serenity of the surrounding mountains and the loads of possible activities make Mae Hong Son, Thailand an incredible destination.
+However, you won’t find nearly as many tourists here as in neighboring town Pai.
 No hipsters, no expat bars, no vegan-meditation-detox-yoga-resorts.
 Just a local vibe and perfect vistas.

 Authentic Northern Thai town